jeppesens/secure-mac-guide/README.md

 # Prepare your MacBook

 ## Enable full disk encryption
-Please make sure before you start this process, that your Macbook has enabled FileVault 2 disk encryption.
+Please make sure before you start this process, that your MacBook has enabled FileVault 2 disk encryption.
 Apple has an excellent guide here https://support.apple.com/en-gb/HT204837